aperezcastagnino/devops-playground/README.md

 # Devops Playground

 This is just a POC to use Terraform to deploy some infrastructure in AWS.
-For the POC, an API and a web application were used, obtained from here: [React Exress App Medium Tutorial](https://github.com/Joao-Henrique/React_Express_App_Medium_Tutorial)
+For the POC, an API and a web application were used, obtained from here: [React Exress App Medium Tutorial](https://github.com/Joao-Henrique/React_Express_App_Medium_Tutorial).
+Additionally, this repository is based on an Xmartlabs template.

 This repository contains four distinct sections: